davep3rrett/makefile-static-blog/src/posts/2019-06-02-more-c-treat-char-array-as-int.md

 I decided to search the question, and [this SO answer](https://stackoverflow.com/questions/23001591/treating-a-character-array-as-an-integer-learn-c-the-hard-way-extra-credit) showed me the crucial step I was missing: use an integer pointer to point to the memory address of the character array.

-I haven't gotten to the pointers chapter in LCTHW yet, and I do remember pointers a little bit from my first couple semesters doing C++ at Brooklyn College, but it's been a while.
+I haven't gotten to the pointers chapter in LCTHW yet, and although I do remember pointers a little bit from my first couple semesters doing C++ at Brooklyn College, it's been a while.

 So I reworked my original attempt and came up with the below code.
 (I did make a test program that printed out the result of `sizeof (int)` and confirmed that `int`s are 4 bytes on my system, but I decided to use `uint32_t` in my code anyway, to be explicit about the need for 4 bytes and to make my code more portable).